masichaivy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 13-unique displays a script that takes a list of words as input and prints only words that appear exactly once
 - 14-find that word displays a script that displays line containing a pattern from a file
 - 15-countthatword displays a script that displays the number of lines that contain a pattern
 - 16-whatsnext displays script that displays lines containing a pattern and 3 lines after themin a file
+- 17-hidethisword displays a script that displays all the lines in a file that do not contain the pattern bin